-- Limited Addons – Concrete5 has limited addons.
+- Limited Addons – The platform has limited addons.
 Although it can be written, many newbies feel difficult to handle the whole process by themselves.

 - Small Community – There aren’t many active members on its forum yet.
-As a result, it is hard for users to find effective solutions on its community.
+As a result, it is hard for users to find effective solutions in their community.

-WordPress, alternatively, is currently listed as the most popular and credible software package to build any kind of websites with any complexity.
+WordPress, alternatively, is currently listed as the most popular and credible software package to build any kind of website with any complexity.
 Providing enough functionality to appeal to a wide variety of users (newbies and experts alike), the platform has earned the love and loyalty of millions of people all over the world.
+It is extremely flexible which is the main reason why it is a popular choice to build a website.
+You can use WordPress to build almost any kind of website imaginable!
 It managed to dominate the CMS landscape due to the following reasons:

 - Popularity – WordPress is indisputably the most welcomed piece of software out there.

-- Search Engine Friendly – WordPress puts much importance on SEO, offerring numerous plugins in this regard in order to get high positions in search engines.
+- Search Engine Friendly – WordPress puts much importance on SEO, offering numerous plugins in this regard in order to get high positions in search engines.

 - Plenty of Plugins – WordPress offers an abundance of amazing plugins and themes that aim to add any extra functionality and refresh a visual look of a website as often as required.

-That’s it!
 Enjoy the results of migration and use new possibilities to make your project more successful. 😉